Recently we conducted an excavation of Contemporary Art with an emphasis on photography.

 Edmundson of course was correct to lament and to criticize but like seemingly everyone else, he missed the crucial distinction between what gets written and what gets published.

 That is, the issue is not to be framed, as Edmundson and others do, by asking why is no one writing this way anymore but why are those who are not getting published?

 Granted that after decades of running into the corrupt walls of accountants and political cowards and assorted Quislings, precious little of the BIG VOICE is being written but in a country of over 300 million the idea that these stories, these poems, and plays, are not being birthed is suspicious if not downright absurd.

 The truth of course is that America is a tyrannical corporate machine.

-Determined to quell their nervous breakdowns, the foot soldiers of poetry et al will insist they are unique- independent and fiercely original.
+Determined to quell their nervous breakdowns, and the blunt truth of their collaboration with the regime, the foot soldiers of poetry et al will insist they are unique- independent and fiercely original.
 This is the same tone expressed by the professional protestors who seem to sincerely believe that pink hats will topple the regime.

 That they are in fact vampires and Borg Drones is not open for discussion and any attempt to contextualize publishing though the prism of the all-pervasive capitalist paradigm is denounced as reactionary, if not neo-fascist hysteria in the face of the authentically subversive.